vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 tags: api ai
 image: /assets/2023-12-16/title.png
 read_more_links:
-  - name: dev guide for image generation with Open AI
+  - name: Dev guide for image generation with Open AI
     url: https://platform.openai.com/docs/guides/images/usage?context=node&lang=curl
 downloads:
   - name: ChristmasMomentGeneratorMachine.pbmx
     url: /assets/2023-12-16/ChristmasMomentGeneratorMachine.pbmx
 ---

-With the release of this article this blog exits precisely one year.
+This article marks the one-year anniversary of this blog!
 The first article was published in December 2022.
-2023 was very clearly the year of the rise of articficial intelligence AI.
-That's why we dedicate this article to how to use AI.
-Unlike the other articles we will first have a look at the result.
+2023 was clearly the year of the rise of artificial intelligence (AI).
+That's why we're dedicating this article on to how to use AI.

+Unlike our other articles, we will first take a look at the result.
 What we're building is a unique Christmas moment generator machine.
-You can submit your current mood, you favorite color style and your favorite animal and then let DALL-E generate a unique image that reflects these keywords.
-In this article we'll have a look behind the scenes on how to connect Peakboard to the OpenAI Large Langauge Model LLM for generating images.
+You submit your current mood, you favorite color, style, and your favorite animal.
+Then, DALL-E will generate a unique image that reflects these keywords.
+In this article, we'll have a look behind the scenes on how to connect Peakboard to the OpenAI Large Language Model (LLM) for generating images.

 ![image](/assets/2023-12-16/result.gif)